kodverk/open-api/CONTRIBUTING.md

 # Contributing Guidelines

-Thank you for considering contributing to the open-api-umea repository!
+Thank you for considering contributing to the open-api repository!
 We appreciate your interest in helping us improve our project.
 This document outlines the guidelines and expectations for contributing to our repository.

 ## Code of Conduct

-We expect all contributors to adhere to our [Code of Conduct](https://github.com/kodverk/open-api-umea/blob/main/CODE_OF_CONDUCT.md) when participating in our project.
+We expect all contributors to adhere to our [Code of Conduct](https://github.com/kodverk/open-api/blob/main/CODE_OF_CONDUCT.md) when participating in our project.
 Please read it carefully before making any contributions.

 ## Getting Started

-To contribute to the open-api-umea repository, follow the steps outlined below.
+To contribute to the open-api repository, follow the steps outlined below.

 ## Prerequisites